Types of accommodation

 Swedish Refugee Law Center Visit Website

-Housing offered by the Migration Agency is either in an apartment, in a normal housing area or at a reception centre and is acquired through public procurement.
-Ordinary apartments are usually the Migration Agency’s primary option for accommodating asylum seekers.[1]
-Asylum seekers can choose to live at a centre but in that case they might need to move to a town where the Migration Agency can offer them a place.
+Housing offered by the Swedish Migration Agency is either in an apartment, in a normal housing area or at a reception centre and is acquired through public procurement.
+Ordinary apartments are usually the Swedish Migration Agency’s primary option for accommodating asylum seekers.[1]
+Asylum seekers can choose to live at a centre but in that case they might need to move to a town where the Swedish Migration Agency can offer them a place.
 There are differences in the way material reception conditions are provided depending on the procedure (“track”) in which asylum seekers are in.
 For applicants in the Dublin procedure (“Track 5A”) and the Accelerated Procedure (“Track 4”), for example, accommodation is located close to airports, with the aim of speeding up potential removal from Sweden.

 Asylum seekers may also choose to opt for private accommodation with friends or relatives.
-However, the Migration Agency can only influence matters concerning the accommodation they themselves provide since they hold the contracts for the flats and can make demands on the owners regarding material conditions.
+However, the Swedish Migration Agency can only influence matters concerning the accommodation they themselves provide since they hold the contracts for the flats and can make demands on the owners regarding material conditions.

 Should the asylum seeker choose to settle in so-called socio-economically challenged areas, the rules foresee that these persons are no longer entitled to a daily allowance (see Criteria and restrictions to access reception conditions).[2]

-The number of places in Migration Agency accommodation increased from 14,810 in 2021to 19,593 in 2022.[4]
+The number of places in Migration Agency accommodation decreased from 19,593 in 2022 to 14 784 in 2023.[4]

 [1] Migration Agency, ‘Housing for asylum-seekers’, available in Swedish at: https://bit.ly/3fquSpf.